Intermittent Explosive Disorder: Symptoms and Mental Health Support

 There are several ways to get intermittent explosive disorder treated, including the following options.

-One of the most common is medications which may lower impulsivity and improve mood.
+Placebo controlled trial research shows that there are several types of medication that may improve symptoms of IED.
 If someone is feeling happier and less impulsive, they may be less likely to respond to inciting events with anger and rage.
 Medical treatments like mood regulators may help someone feel in control of their body and mind and more able to cope around family, friends, coworkers, and the general population.
+Common medications for treatment of IED include:

 Before starting, changing, or stopping a medication, consult a medical professional like a psychiatrist or primary care physician.